TrueStrikes/copycat_3.0/README.md

 ![image](https://github.com/TrueStrikes/xolo-members-only/assets/137821671/c5efc76d-7a19-4b53-8a8d-911302a047f7)

 If I missed anything, please inform me.
-My username is ReverseStrength
+My username is perfec

 **Everything looks fine but still not working?
 Test the bot on yourself.**